skyforcetw/Garminuino/GoogleMaps_HUD/README.md

 * Autoconnect to HUD (after first manual connection)

 ## Permissions
-The app will need Notification access to read the data of Google Maps Notification To show the speed on the HUD the app will need access to your location.
+The app will need Notification access to read the data of Google Maps Notification.

+To show the speed on the HUD the app will need access to your location.

 # Supported languages